-A wooden floor without finish is not a wooden floor!
-Well, not exactly, however the finish is very important part of the whole appearance and the ability of hardwoods to be resistant to moisture, humidity, scratches and a number of other reasons.
-So, no matter if prefinished in the factory, or unfinished and then sealed later on, your wooden floor will need that extra protection and preservation of its color, grain and texture to serve you for the longest time and remain amazing-looking and extra sturdy for as long as possible.
+A wooden floor without a finish is not a wooden floor!
+Well, not exactly, however, the finish is a very important part of the whole appearance and the ability of hardwoods to be resistant to moisture, humidity, scratches and a number of other reasons.
+So, no matter if prefinished in the factory, or unfinished and then sealed, later on, your wooden floor will need that extra protection and preservation of its colour, grain and texture to serve you for the longest time and remain amazing-looking and extra sturdy for as long as possible.

 In a nutshell, there are two main groups of finishes that are recommended for residential floors – surface and penetrating.

 Their name speaks a lot because these finishes do exactly what their name suggest – they are applied on the surface and they stay there as a thin barrier between the surface of your beautiful wooden floor and all issues and imperfections waiting for the right moment to ruin its look.
 These sealants are coating the top of the surface by creating a thin, but a very strong and durable layer of protection.
 There are a few main types of surface sealants:

 - Shellac – One of the oldest and most time-proven finishes in the industry.
 It provides your floor with a beautiful and natural glossy undertone.
 However, it is not as durable as some of the other sealants offered out there on the market, but it still gets the job done and doesn’t look cheap.
 However, be sure not to choose it for high traffic areas and rooms.